liam-mh/SAaD_8/ADR/Template.md

 ## References
 <!-- (Optional) Add references, links, or documents relevant to this decision. -->
-- List any relevant resources.
+- List any relevant resources via APA referencing.